ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 The presence of an "account-uri" parameter does not replace or supercede the need to validate the domain name specified in an "issue" or "issuewild" record in the manner described in the CAA specification.
-CAs MUST still perform such verification.
+CAs MUST still perform such validation.
 For example, a CAA property which specifies a domain name belonging to CA A and an account URI identifying an account at CA B is unsatisfiable.